Travel details

 —

-On this journey, you will travel through northern and eastern Ethiopia, encountering the diversity of its history, religions, and natural environments.
+On this journey, you will tour northern and eastern Ethiopia, encountering the diversity of its history, religions, and natural environments.

-Starting from the capital Addis Ababa, you visit the walled Islamic city of Harar, the Christian architectural sites of Gondar and Lalibela, and ultimately reach the Danakil Lowlands, including the Dallol salt flats and the Erta Ale volcano.
+Starting from the capital, Addis Ababa, you will set out to the walled Islamic city of Harar, pass through Gondar and Lalibela where Christian architecture remains, and ultimately reach the Danakil Depression, including the Dallol salt fields and the Erta Ale volcano.

-Although the distances traveled are long, the itinerary crosses multiple cultural and geographic zones that make up Ethiopia, presenting the country not merely as a tourist destination but as a landscape shaped by everyday life and faith.
+The travel distances are long, but by crossing multiple cultural zones and terrain types that make up Ethiopia, the itinerary is designed to capture the country not as a tourist destination but as a landscape where daily life and faith are intertwined.

 Signature points

-The itinerary crosses multiple regions with distinct religious backgrounds and ways of life—Harar as a center of Islamic culture, Lalibela as a Christian holy site, and Gondar with remnants of the imperial era.
-Through comparison, you can grasp the multilayered contours of these cultures.
+The itinerary crosses multiple regions with differing religious backgrounds and lifestyles: Harar, a center of Islamic culture; Lalibela, a Christian holy site; and Gondar, which retains remnants of the imperial era.
+Through comparison, you can sense the multilayered contours of culture.

 Experience extreme natural environments such as volcanoes, salt lakes, and rift zones

-In the Danakil Lowlands you will walk through earth’s uniquely extreme environments, including the sulfur fields of Dallol, salt flats, and the lava of Erta Ale volcano.
-The trip includes camping in harsh environments.
+In the Danakil Depression you will walk through natural environments that are exceptional even on a global scale, including the sulfur fields of Dallol, salt plains, and the lava of the Erta Ale volcano.
+Camping in harsh environments is also included.

-Introduction combining historic architecture, archaeological heritage, and museum materials
+Introduction combining historical architecture, archaeological heritage, and museum exhibits

-In Addis Ababa you will visit the National Museum to see human fossils from millions of years ago ("Lucy").
-By encountering traces of the past in the first half of the trip, the itinerary is designed to deepen understanding of the subsequent religious architecture and living cultures.
+In Addis Ababa you will visit the National Museum to see human fossils from millions of years ago (Lucy).
+By encountering traces of the past in the first half of the trip, the itinerary is structured to deepen understanding of the subsequent religious architecture and everyday culture.

 Itinerary